sixsocial/scrappinginsta/README.md

 ## Basic Idea
  ### About database
- Added few more columns to handle Instagram posts image urls and other post metadata.
+ handle Instagram posts image urls and other post metadata.
 Created a table called `mutual_follows` to find the intersection between followers.
 Added a trigger `update_mutual_follows_trigger` to update the mutuals mapping on an upsert in the following/follower list.
-The above table is replica of `follow_link` table provided in your resources.

  ### About Scraper
- Since you already had implemented user metadata scraping, I wanted to dive deeper to get user posts and metadata for better interests extraction since there may be cases where posts are more descriptive about a user's interest(like art and traveling).
+implemented user metadata scraping, got user posts and metadata for better interests extraction since there may be cases where posts are more descriptive about a user's interest(like art and traveling).

-### About Prompting
-Since this was a take home task it is a pretty standard prompt template.
-Though, it follows the format mentioned by the OpenAI president, check it out [here](https://x.com/gdb/status/1878489681702310392).

- ### For Voice Bot
- I would apologize for my unawareness regarding TTS Voice Models so here is a cool demo for an semi-open-source voice bot called [Ultravox](https://demo.ultravox.ai/).
-It's a well-known model so you might be aware about it too.

 ## Setup